jguerra-astro/dynamicall/paper.md

 # Summary
 Studying the underlying dark matter distribution of galaxies relies on single snapshots of kinematic tracers.
-In the regime where individual stars can be resolved various methods have been developed to infer the underlying mass distribution of these galaxies [@Jeans1915-an; @Binney2011-ja; @Mamon2013-bi; @Cappellari2015-jt; @Read2017-nl; @Diakogiannis2019-yd].
+In the regime where individual stars can be resolved, various methods have been developed to infer the underlying mass distribution of these galaxies [@Jeans1915-an; @Binney2011-ja; @Mamon2013-bi; @Cappellari2015-jt; @Read2017-nl; @Diakogiannis2019-yd].

 We present a new tool, `Dynamicall`, a pure python package for modeling the dynamics of galaxies using `Jax` and `Numpyro`.